alinex/node-monitor/README.md

 The next version coming early in 2016 will have:

-- fully working explorers
+- tested in productive environment
 - alerting with mail actor
-- tested in productive environment
+- fully working explorers

-After that a lot of bugfixes, smaller improvements and more sensors, actors and explorers will follow regularly.
+After that a lot of bugfixes, smaller improvements and more sensors, actors and explorers will follow.

 License